 A clinical trial published in the Journal of Geriatric Physical Therapy reported that pain scores and the ability to complete functional tasks improved significantly in patients with arthritis after application of a menthol gel.

-Overall, we consider Biofreeze likely to relieve pain but don’t currently recommend it due to the inclusion of phenoxyethanol.
+Overall, we consider Biofreeze likely to be effective for pain relief, but we don't currently recommend it due to the inclusion of triethanolamine.

 Ingredient Analysis – Icy Hot

-The active ingredients in Icy Hot are shown above.
+The active ingredients in Icy Hot are shown below:

 Menthol is included at the exact same concentration as in Biofreeze, and we already documented the research backing of this ingredient for pain relief in the previous section.